sad-spirit/pg-gateway/docs/fragments-implementations.md

 # `Fragment` implementations

-Everything that is passed to a query method of `GeenricTableGateway` will eventually be represented by an implementation of `Fragment` and kept in a `FragmentList`.
+Everything that is passed to a query method of `GenericTableGateway` will eventually be represented by an implementation of `Fragment` and kept in a `FragmentList`.

 ## `FragmentList`

 An instance of this class aggregates fragments used to build a query and parameter values used to execute it.
-It implements `SelectFragment` and `Parametrized` package interfaces as well as native `IteratorAggregate` and `Countable`.
+`FragmentList` implements `SelectFragment` and `Parametrized` package interfaces as well as native `IteratorAggregate` and `Countable`.

 Constructor of this class accepts a variable number of `Fragment` or `FragmentBuilder` instances